Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Introduction

-We also extend the \emph{trick of Gabber} to our unstable setting.
-This allows us to establish Gersten resolutions of certain homotopy groups, pushing further the approach of Morel --- by allowing to drop perfectness assumptions in some cases (see \Cref{cor:unstable-BOG}).
-We also get that certain $\AA^1$-homotopy sheaves are Cohen-Macaulay in the sense of \cite{Hart66}, up to some truncation.
-This extends recent works of \cite{DFJ22} and \cite{DKO} on Cousin resolutions to the unstable setting.
-Finally, we apply our theory to Artin-Mazur \'etale homotopy types, to obtain Gersten resolution in the homotopical setting without appealing to $\AA^1$-homotopy.
-This requires proving an effaceability property in \'etale homotopy.
-See \Cref{prop:et-gabber}.
+We next extend the \emph{trick of Gabber} to our unstable setting by applying it to a \emph{cohomotopy theory with supports} (see \Cref{num:cohtp_support} for a precise definition).
+This allows us to establish Gersten resolutions for certain homotopy sheaves of groups, pushing further the approach of Morel --- by allowing to drop perfectness assumptions in some cases (see \Cref{cor:unstable-BOG}).